 21.02-5 Activity Centres

-Latrobe City is the retail and regional service centre for Gippsland.Retail services provide the second highest level of employment in Latrobe City providing close to 4,000 jobs and contributing \$385 billion to the local economy annually.
-Additional retail floor space should be provided with a focus on increasing the vibrancy of main town centres.
+Latrobe City is the retail and regional service centre for Gippsland.
+Retail services provide the second highest level of employment in Latrobe City providing close to 4,000 jobs and contributing \$1.163 million to the local economy annually.